DCotterill/halixia-hugo/content/ma/go_to_the_gym.md

 layout: static
 ---

-Find the gym that is right for you and
+Find the gym that is right for you.

 Your local gym is a friendly, supportive, and judgement-free spaces where you can come in, work out and leave feeling good.
 No matter your goals, there’s something for everyone.